 Put to work as a method to connect with others, your card represents the company you work for and/or the type of work you do.
 The most helpful information to have on your card is:

 Take the time to meet people.
 Connect through conversation first.
 Find out if people are interested in your product, service, or skills.
-If they are, and they want to further discuss doing business, they will ask for your card.
+If they are, and they want to discuss more about what you do, they will ask for your card.

-When someone gives you a business card, it's important to remember how you feel when you give yours.
-You want to feel important, and have the impression that you will be remembered.
+When someone gives you a business card, it's important to remember how you feel when you give yours and it is received.

 When you accept a card, thank the person for it, and take a look at it.
-Notice the person's name (is it the same as one he introduced himself with?) and any other information that stands out.
+Notice the person's name and any other information that stands out.
 Then comment on it.
 "You introduced yourself as Jimmy, but your card has James on it.
 It's okay if I call you Jimmy, right?" or "Your office is in Burbank?
 So is mine.
-We should meet for lunch next week."
+Let's meet up for coffee sometime."

-This method ensures that your new acquaintance feels important and that further conversation will take place.
-It also gives a much more positive impression that taking the card and immediately shoving it in your pocket or handbag without even glancing at it.
+This method ensures that your new acquaintance feels important and that further conversation is possible.
+It also gives a much more positive impression than taking the card and immediately shoving it in your pocket or handbag without even glancing at it.

 Have your business cards printed in both English and Portuguese.
 Distribute the cards to everyone present at the meeting when you arrive, making sure that the Portuguese text is facing up.